qteatime/kate/_sources/user/manual/intro/emulator.rst.txt

 .. image:: img/fullscreen-mode.png

 In fullscreen mode the screen takes the whole space available for the emulator.
-Kate also overlays its :doc:`security indicators </user/manual/security/indicators>` on top of it: a contiguous line of 3 pixels at the very top of the screen is used to display the trust mode and the resource indicators.
-This means that, on smaller resolutions, the game screen might be slightly covered, but there is no way to disable this overlay, as it's a security mechanism.

-The fullscreen mode otherwise has the same resolution as the TV mode:
+It has the same resolution options as the TV mode:
 800x480 and 1200x720 pixels.

 .. note::